EV home charger

 What is the most suitable EV Charger for at home?

 This depends on several factors.
-Consider, for example, the type of car you have, the charging capacity of your car, your connection (1-phase of 3-phase), etc. Before you buy a EV Charger, it is important to check these factors in advance.
+Consider, for example, the type of car you have, the charging capacity of your car, your connection (1-phase or 3-phase), etc. Before you buy a EV Charger, it is important to check these factors in advance.
 After all, you don't want the stops at home when you use your EV Charger, or to get stressed because the charging speed of your EV Charger is too low.
 If you want to know what the right EV Charger is for you, check: the best EV Charger for at home

 What is the best place for a EV Charger at home?